deftcon/Tetration-Virtual-Bootcamp/lab-env-build/README.md

 ---

 This lab environment can be provisioned any time, before or after provisioning your instance of Tetration.
-You may wish to deploy it just to become familiar with the environment, or you may perhaps find another use for this lab environment, in which case we'd love to know what your use-case has been.
-Feel free to reach out to us here in our repo by raising an issue to tell us about it.
+You may wish to deploy it just to become familiar with the environment, or you may perhaps find another use for this lab environment, in which case <a href="https://github.com/deftcon/Tetration-Virtual-Bootcamp/issues/new?template=use_case.md" target="_blank">we'd love to know what your use-case is</a>.
+If you have any feature requests, those go <a href="https://github.com/deftcon/Tetration-Virtual-Bootcamp/issues/new?template=feature_request.md" target="_blank">here</a>.
+Bugs go <a href="https://github.com/deftcon/Tetration-Virtual-Bootcamp/issues/new?template=bug_report.md" target="_blank">here</a>.

 ## Interactive Lab Diagram